-IP whitelisting is a mechanism where firewall or proxy rules are designed to limit network traffic to only IP addresses associated with your xMatters service.
+Some organizations and IT security departments use a mechanism where firewall or proxy rules are designed to limit network traffic to only IP addresses associated with your xMatters service.
 This can help to prevent communication from being hijacked or rerouted to a rogue website.

 That's a good thing, right?

-In fact, xMatters strongly discourages the use of IP whitelisting.
+In fact, xMatters strongly discourages the use of IP filters.
 Our experience with providing emergency communications for incidents of all types, including disaster recovery and business continuity situations, has taught us that any mechanism that restricts the immediate and critical flow of communications can be a hindrance - especially in a crisis.

-Although IP whitelisting is often seen as part of a "Defense-in-Depth" strategy for traffic shaping, the dynamic services offered by cloud providers - including xMatters - may not perform optimally with these strategies.
-(This is why whitelisting is generally used only for our EPIC client or Integration Agent, and not for the xMatters service or web user interface.)
+Although IP filtering is often seen as part of a "Defense-in-Depth" strategy for traffic shaping, the dynamic services offered by cloud providers - including xMatters - may not perform optimally with these strategies.
+(This is why filtering is generally used only for our EPIC client or Integration Agent, and not for the xMatters service or web user interface.)
 In fact, the high-availability protocols used by cloud services, such as geographic and high-IP-range load balancing, can produce a denial-of-service (DOS) issue if the load balancing systems require an IP change.

 To help provide the best security possible without impacting the free flow of events and notifications, we provide a full range of application-level access management and control, including native and federated secure login, and data-in-transit protection via HTTPS/TLS.

-What if whitelisting is a security requirement?
+What if this is a security requirement?

 This option does come with some caveats, however...

 - You must explicitly allow ALL of the IP ranges provided. xMatters services can and will "move around" within the specified ranges.